kawa2019/app-readBooks/README.md

 ## Short description

-App-readBooks -It is website which serves to search books also gives possibility to read it
+App-readBooks -It is website which serves to search books also gives possibility to read it,you can search by any word relate to book.
-.That uses JS:react with SCSS.Page will be evolve into adding books to user account and get RWD function with good-looking CSS.
+Page will be evolve into adding books to user account and get RWD function with good-looking CSS.Technologies:HTML,CSS,Sass,JavaScript,React, React-router/app,Bootstrap,NMP,ES6,Fetch, JSON Server.

 ##